OffchainLabs/arbitrum-classic/docs/Public_Nitro_Devnet.md

 In order to deposit and withdraw Eth or tokens, visit INSERT_BRIDGE_URL.

-You can get ETH to use in the Arbitrum Nitro testnet by visiting the [twitter faucet](INSERT_FAUCET_URL).
+You can get ETH to use in the Arbitrum Nitro Devnet by visiting the [twitter faucet](INSERT_FAUCET_URL).

 You may also deposit Eth from Goerli so that you can pay for fees in L2.
 In order to get Goerli Eth, use one of the standard faucets.

 ## Interacting with the chain

-Once you've added the Arbitrum Nitro Testnet network to Metamask, you should be able to interact with the Arbitrum chain just like you would with Ethereum.
+Once you've added the Arbitrum Nitro Devnet network to Metamask, you should be able to interact with the Arbitrum chain just like you would with Ethereum.

 The are a couple things to note on the Arbitrum chain.